mhk19/engage-teams/README.md

 ## Features

-1. Authentication
+1. User Authentication
 2. Chat

-    1. Chats of video call are retained.
+    1. Chats of video call are retained i.e, users can continue the conversation after the meeting and start the conversation before the meeting.
-    2. Real-time Notification for incoming chat messages.
+    2. Real-time Notification for incoming chat messages so that user doesn't miss any message.
 3. Video Call

    1. Mute yourself.